DaintyJet/Heap-Overflow-Example/README.md

 2) `mov ecx, dword ptr [ebp-570h]`:  This stores the address of the object (Previously moved to `[ebp-570h]`) into `ecx`.
 3) `mov edx, dword ptr [ecx]`: This extracts the pointer to the vtable (Located in the first 4 bytes of the object) into `edx`.
 4) `mov eax, dword ptr [edx]`: This extracts the address of the first function pointer located in the vtable, this is done since we are using the first and only virtual function in the object we created.
-5) `call eax`: Call the virtual function as the address is stored in eax
+5) `call eax`: Call the virtual function as the address is stored in eax.

 To mimic this relationship, we will use three pointers labeled `veax`, `vedx`, and `vecx`.
 The `veax` pointer will contain the address of the code we would like to execute, the `vedx` pointer contains the address of the `veax` entry (VTable Entry), and the `vecx` pointer contains the address of the `vedx` entry (VTable Pointer stored in the object).
 Below is a simple diagram to show the relationship:

 <img src="Images/EmulatedVTable.png" width=600>

-* This has the following flow, ```vecx -> vedx -> veax-> Target Code Execution```
+* This has the following flow, ```vecx -> vedx -> veax-> Target Code Execution```.

 When overflowing the first object pointer in chunk2, vecx, which contains the address of vedx, will override the object pointer.
 Accordingly in the assembly code, we will have ecx = vecx, and as long as the other values have been set properly we will achieve arbitrary code execution.

 ### Exploitation Part 1
 1. Create the [Exploit2-1.cpp](./SourceCode/Exploit/exploit2-1.cpp) file using an editor like [Notepad++](https://notepad-plus-plus.org/) as shown below.